Deb Lawrence

 Coupons, coupons, coupons!

-Buy one, get 50% on your 2nd item!
+Buy one, get 50% off your 2nd item!

 Take an additional 40% off of the last sale price!

-Twenty dollar certificate good on any purchase!
+Twenty-dollar certificate - good on your next purchase!

 Friends and family sale - today only!

-And I was off - driving as if on auto pilot right to the convenient parking space in front of my favorite store to take advantage of these fabulous deals.
+And I was off - driving as if on auto-pilot right to the convenient parking space in front of my favorite store to take advantage of these fabulous deals.
 I enjoyed the wonderful customer service, the lovely shopping bags, the catalog or coupon for the next purchase that the clerk would slip into my bag.
 I was all set.